fbpx

-PayPal Fees for Receiving Money: What You Need to Know
+PayPal Fees for Receiving Money: Everything You Need to Know

 Trying to decide if PayPal is a viable option for billing your clients?
 Here is everything you need to know about the various PayPal fees for receiving money, plus tips for avoiding or reducing these fees.

-A key foundation in running your own business is determining how you will collect payment from your customers or clients.
-Among the free payment platforms available today, PayPal is one of the most popular.
-Yet “free” is more of a relative term, as using PayPal inevitably involves fees being deducted from your payments.
+A key part of running your own business is determining how you will collect payment from your customers or clients.
+In assessing the payment platforms available today, PayPal remains one of the most popular free platforms.
+However, “free” is the operative word, as despite PayPal not charging monthly fees or a fee for setting up an account, using PayPal inevitably involves fees being charged when receiving payment.

-If you’re trying to decide whether or not PayPal is the right avenue for you to receive money when collecting payment for your work, the following guide is everything you need to know about PayPal fees.
+If you’re trying to decide whether or not PayPal is the right platform for you use to receive payments for your work, the following guide presents everything you need to know about PayPal fees.

 PayPal Account Types: Personal vs. Business

 PayPal offers two types of accounts to their customers: a personal account and a business account.
-The account you use will depend on your specific needs, but if you’re using PayPal for business purposes, then you will need to set up a business account.
+The account you use depends on your specific needs, but if you’re using PayPal for business purposes, then you are required to set up a business account.

 Personal Account

-A personal account is only meant to be used for transactions between friends and family members.
-Because these accounts are meant for gifting money or repaying a friend for lunch—not billing a customer for a product or service—personal accounts are not subject to additional fees beyond credit card processing!
-In the past, PayPal users could take advantage of this fee-free receipt of funds by marking specific transactions as “personal,” but as of July 28, 2022 you can only use this feature with a Personal account.
+A personal account is only meant to be used for personal transactions, i.e. between friends and family members.
+Because these accounts are meant for uses like gifting money or repaying a friend for lunch—not billing a customer for a product or service—personal accounts are not subject to additional fees when making a purchase, beyond credit card processing!
+In the past, some PayPal users took advantage of this fee-free receipt of funds by marking certain commercial transactions as “personal,” however as of July 2022 this feature can only be used with a Personal account.

 Business Account

-As a single business owner selling products or services and billing clients via PayPal, you will need a business account.
-With a business account you can send invoices under your company name and accept debit, credit, or ACH (bank transfer) payments for a competitively low fee.
-Business accounts can also add up to 200 employees to the account with limited access, set up a customer service email address, and access additional features such as PayPal Checkout to create a more streamlined customer experience.
+As a business owner selling products or providing services and billing clients via PayPal, you will need to open a PayPal business account.
+With a business account you can send invoices under your company name and accept debit, credit, or ACH (bank transfer) payments (with applicable fees based on the payment method).
+Business accounts can add up to 200 employees to the account with different levels of access, add a customer service email address, and access additional features such as PayPal Checkout to improve customer experience.

 When you use PayPal to collect payment directly from clients or collect payment via invoicing software integrated with PayPal, you should be prepared for any fees that might accrue and be deducted from your payout.
 As the recipient of funds, you are responsible for all PayPal fees.
-Fees for receiving money are typically a fixed fee plus a percentage of your transaction total.
-PayPal fees also vary by payment type, currency received, payment method, and whether the transaction is domestic or international.
+Fees for receiving money are typically a percentage of your transaction total plus a fixed fee.
+PayPal fees vary by payment type, currency received, and whether the transaction is domestic or international.

 Payment Processing Fees